 Angelica Root (Angelica archangelica)

-0.8% - That's about 4.8 drops max of Angelica Root per 1 ounce of carrier oil to keep usage at a safe level.
+- Safe Level: 0.8% - That's about 4.8 drops max of Angelica Root per 1 ounce of carrier oil

 Bergamot (Citrus bergamia)

-0.4% - That's about 2.4 drops max of Bergamot per 1 ounce of carrier oil to keep usage at a safe level.
+- Safe Level: 0.4% - That's about 2.4 drops max of Bergamot per 1 ounce of carrier oil

 Cumin (Cuminum cyminum)

-0.4% - That's about 2.4 drops max of Cumin per 1 ounce of carrier oil to keep usage at a safe level.
+- Safe Level: 0.4% - That's about 2.4 drops max of Cumin per 1 ounce of carrier oil

 Grapefruit (Citrus paradisi)

-4% - That's about 24 drops max of Grapefruit per 1 ounce of carrier oil to keep usage at a safe level.
+- Safe Level: 4% - That's about 24 drops max of Grapefruit per 1 ounce of carrier oil

 Laurel Leaf Absolute (Laurus nobilis)

-2% - That's about 12 drops Laurel Leaf Absolute per 1 ounce of carrier oil to keep usage at a safe level.
+- Safe Level: 2% - That's about 12 drops Laurel Leaf Absolute per 1 ounce of carrier oil

 Lemon expressed (Citrus limon)

-2% - That's about 12 drops Lemon per 1 ounce of carrier oil to keep usage at a safe level.
-If you buy distilled lemon it is not phototoxic.
+- Safe Level: 2% - That's about 12 drops Lemon per 1 ounce of carrier oil, if you buy distilled lemon it is not phototoxic

 Lime expressed (Citrus aurantifolia)

-0.7% - That's about 4.2 drops Lime per 1 ounce of carrier oil to keep usage at a safe level.
-If you buy distilled lime it is not phototoxic.
+- Safe Level: 0.7% - That's about 4.2 drops Lime per 1 ounce of carrier oil, if you buy distilled lime it is not phototoxic

 Bitter Orange expressed (Citrus sinensis)